jamesyoung-15/jamesyoung-15/README.md

 # 👋 Hi, I’m @jamesyoung-15
 Hello!
 I'm James Young, a final year undergraduate electronic engineering student at The Hong Kong University of Science and Technology (HKUST).
 # About Me
 I have a passion for learning about computer networking, Linux, programming, and computer hardware.
-My main interests are in backend development and embedded software development.
+My main interest are in cloud engineering and DevOps.

 Here is my [website](https://portfolio.jyylab.com/).